MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

     -   On the **Security Settings** page you'll need to enter the same password that you used when you created the DPMR$MACHINENAME user account earlier.

     -   Open SQL Server Management Studio and connect to the instance of SQL Server that DPM is configured to use.
-Click New Query, copy the text below to the right pane, and then press F5 to run the query.
+Click **New Query**, copy the text below to the right pane, and then press F5 to run the query.

         ```
         use DPMDB